🇬🇧 UK GUIDE · UPDATED

 $16.00/mo

 Host Havoc owns and operates their own physical hardware — they do not rent from cloud providers.
-This gives them tighter control over performance consistency and allows them to guarantee 8GB RAM as standard on every Rust plan, not an upgrade.
-With 1,515+ Trustpilot reviews at 4.8 stars and an average support response time under 10 minutes, Host Havoc offers the most proven support track record of any provider on this list.
+This gives them tighter control over performance consistency and allows them to guarantee 8GB RAM as standard on every plan without cloud overselling concerns.
+With 1,515+ Trustpilot reviews at 4.8★ and an average support response time under 10 minutes, Host Havoc offers the most proven support track record of any provider on our panel.
+For resource-intensive games like ARK: Survival Ascended, Squad or The Isle where CPU spikes during AI-heavy moments are common, own hardware ensures your server’s resources aren’t shared with competing customers.

 Pros